 Give Us These Tates and Daily Bread

-Ask an expat in Berlin which foods define the city’s cuisine when compared to the rest of Germany, and you’re likely to hear about street foods like Currywurst or Döner Kebap; when we asked Germans raised outside the city, we often received a thoughtful look or a shrug.
-Yet Berliners, born and raised, East or West, pointed almost unanimously to the same home-cooked dish as their first response:
+Ask an expat in Berlin which foods define the city’s cuisine when compared to the rest of Germany, and you’re likely to hear about street foods like Currywurst or Döner Kebap; but ask Germans raised outside the city, and you’re more likely to receive a thoughtful look or a shrug.
+Yet Berliners, born and raised, East or West, point almost unanimously to the same home-cooked dish as their first response:

 400 g Ground Veal or Low-Fat Beef (e.g., 90/10)